techidaily/site-easy-unlock-android/source/_posts/the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-oppo-by-drfone-android.md

 ![android lock screen settings](https://images.wondershare.com/drfone/others/android-lock-screen-settings-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Go to the lock screen setting for PIN and then set a PIN that consists of minimum 4 digits.
 It's your choice to use 4 or more digit PIN.
 After setting the PIN, you can access your Android device by putting the PIN in a box from the lock screen.
 PIN protected lock screen is highly protected if the PIN is set strongly.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Zgwn5kVI5V4?si=1j6j4OuSSndFieXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5.Password